neilmartin83/MacADUK-2019/README.md

 In my example, I wanted to have NoLoAD install and be set up so the Notify mech would appear, along with some organisation-specific branding for the background and title images.
 To achieve this, I repackaged NoLoAD to include the above postinstall script.

 The goal is to install this tweaked package as part of the Jamf PreStage.
-This makes use of MDM commands to download and install the package, and as such requires:
+That makes sure NoLoAD launches right after the Setup Assistant (and we don't see Apple's login window!).
+This makes use of MDM commands to download and install the package and prevent the Setup Assistant exiting until installation is complete.
+As such, it requires:

 * You have a Jamf Cloud Distribution Point as your master, where the package will be served from.
 * The package is signed with an Apple Developer ID certificate.

 For details about PreStage packages in Jamf and information on how to obtain and use a Developer ID certificate to sign them, see https://docs.jamf.com/10.10.0/jamf-pro/administrator-guide/Computer_PreStage_Enrollments.html

+The requirement to sign your package is true for any MDM solution that uses on the `InstallApplication` command.

 ### Example Provisioning Script ###